Rate limiting¶

 - Security guide — when to prefer Redis.

-- Configuration — canonical Redis-backed auth contract, migration recipe, and replay-store guidance.
+- Configuration — Redis-backed auth contract, override patterns, and replay-store guidance.